Social wasp fast facts

 The lifecycle is similar to that of bumblebees, and the queen will have mated the previous summer/autumn.
 It takes 3 - 4 weeks from the time the egg is laid to the hatching of the adult wasp.

-On the right and below a queen of Vespula vulgaris.
+Above and below a queen of Vespula vulgaris.
 The photograph below shows the powerful jaws needed to scrape bits of wood off fences etc. then chew them into a pulp for nest construction.

-If you look at the black mark on the face of the queen below you'll see that it is long and curved up at the ends rather like an anchor - this is typical of common wasps.
+If you look at the black mark on the face of the queen above you'll see that it is long and curved up at the ends rather like an anchor - this is typical of common wasps.
 The German wasp has 3 black spots instead of this black anchor.

 Vespula vulgaris body lengths are queen 16 - 19 mm, workers 12 - 15 mm, and males 16 - 17 mm.

-On the right you can see the hind leg of a social wasp.
+Below you can see the hind leg of a social wasp.
 Note that it has no pollen basket as would be found in bumblebees and honeybees, as pollen is not an important item in the diet of either adults or grubs.

 Vespula germanica has been introduced to Hawaii and New Zealand, and in these areas the normal yearly life cycle of this wasp has changed.